 \begin{proposition} Let $\vec w = (w_1,w_2,\ldots,w_k)$ and $\vec v = (v_1,v_2,\ldots,v_k)$ be $\mathcal W$-sentential tuples as in \cref{def:sentential-tuple}, and suppose that $x\in \{1,2,\ldots,k-1\}$ with $w_x = \varepsilon$, $w_{x+1} = v_{x}v_{x+1}$, and

 If $\vec w$ has an $n$-decomposition, then $\vec v$ has an $n'$-decomposition where $n'\geq n$.
-That is, given a $\mathcal W$-sentential tuple $\vec w$ with a decomposition, if we split one of its component into two adjacent components to obtain another $\mathcal W$-sentential tuple, then the resulting tuple will also have an $n'$-decomposition with $n'\geq n$.
+That is, given a $\mathcal W$-sentential tuple $\vec w$ with an $n$-decomposition, if we split one of its components into two adjacent components to obtain another $\mathcal W$-sentential tuple, then the resulting tuple will also have an $n'$-decomposition with $n'\geq n$.